 Detecting a bad mayo

-Mayonnaise can become bad without presenting evident indications of spoiling, unlike what some people believe.
-However, there are some distinct techniques to determine whether or not your mayonnaise is safe to consume.
+As some people believe, mayonnaise can become bad without presenting evident indications of spoiling.
+However, some distinct techniques determine whether or not your mayonnaise is safe to consume.

 This one is self-evident.
 Molds or spores should not be present in your mayo.
 Mold can grow if you don’t store it correctly because it’s largely fat and liquid.
 Moldy mayonnaise should not be consumed since it poses a major health risk.